Ameba-AIoT/ameba-arduino-d/README.md

     We also suggest to enable "Show verbose output" options on "compilation" and "upload" in Preference.

-2. Open "Device Manager" in "Tolls" -> "Board" -> "Board Manager".
+2. Open "Device Manager" in "Tools" -> "Board" -> "Board Manager".
 Wait for IDE update core configuration.
 Scroll down the menu, you will see Realtek Ameba in the list.
 Press "Install" at the right side.